-The Poseidon pipeline, the offshore section of the Interconnector Turkey-Greece-Italy (ITGI), is designed as a multi-source import project that could substantially contribute to Europe’s security of supply through diversification of sources and/or routes.
+The Poseidon pipeline is designed as a multi-source import project that could substantially contribute to Europe’s security of supply through diversification of sources and/or routes.

 The route +

-The Poseidon Pipeline’s current design envisages a 207 km long offshore pipeline of a 32-in diameter.
+The Poseidon Pipeline’s current design envisages a 207 km long offshore pipeline.